Installation Instructions for RV Pipe Warmers

 Caution: Do not spiral wrap the PH-513 Pipe Heater on a single fresh water supply pipe.

-For Double Fresh Water Supply Pipes: Double fresh water supply pipes or any two fresh water supply pipes that run parallel to each other so they are touching.
+For Double Fresh Water Supply Pipes: Follow these instructions when installing RV pipe heaters on double fresh water supply pipes or any two fresh water supply pipes that run parallel to each other so they are touching.
 Spiral wrap the PH-513 Pipe Heater around the outside of both fresh water supply pipes so they are bound together.
 Be careful not to stretch the pipe heater beyond its original size.

 Press down firmly on all parts of the pipe heater once in place.
 This will activate the pressure sensitive adhesive on the heat panel